bfbarry/CollabFinder/process_doc.md

 \>>>app/models.py: User database model (class User())

+<span style="color:orange"> How do you db downgrade after an error without dropping tables?
+How do you alter columns when you have old columns and new columns and data in both? </span>

 #### Creating The Migration Repository
 `$ flask db init`
 First database migration: `$ flask db migrate -m "[new table name e.g.,] table"` (generates new migration script [where is this script?].
 Also when it detects new table name is it from the -m message?)<br>